hsriskantha/bowling-api/README.md

 # 🎳 Bowling API

-## 🚀 Getting started

-### Installation

-- Install packages using `yarn`
-- Install a Java JDK from [here](https://www.oracle.com/uk/java/technologies/javase-downloads.html)
-- Install dynamo DB locally using `yarn db:install`

-### To set up the rest of the project

-- Run the DB in one terminal using `yarn db:run`
-  - This will also run any migrations.
-- Run serverless offline in another terminal using `yarn dev`
-- You can then post to: `localhost:3000/dev/updateScore`

 ## 🎯 Aims

 - Using the Serverless framework, create an API that tracks the score for a (one-player) game of bowling.